bramdvrepublic/com.beligum.blocks.core/Readme.md

  - The only exceptions TemplateParser.class throws (publicly) are ParseExceptions.
 Their cause can of course be all sorts of other exceptions.
  - The only exceptions AbstractTemplatesCache.class throws (publicly) are CacheExceptions.
 Their cause can of course be all sorts of other exceptions.
  - The only exceptions RedisID.class throws (publicly) are IDExceptions.
 Their cause can of course be all sorts of other exceptions.
+ - The toHash()-method in all Storables can throw SerializationExceptions, the createInstanceFromHash()-methods in all templates can throw DeserializationExceptions.

 #Page-templates
  - Should be defined using "template=..."- and "template-content"-attributes